neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_truffle.md

 > **Note:** Although this tutorial uses the *Ubuntu* operating system, these instructions can be applied to other UNIX distros as well.

-By the end of this tutorial, you will deploy a contract describing an ERC-20 token to the Neon Devnet, and subsequently mint 1 test token that is desposited to the first wallet specified in the configuration file (see above).
+By the end of this tutorial, you will deploy a contract describing an ERC-20 token to the Neon Devnet, and subsequently mint 1 test token that is deposited to the first wallet specified in the configuration file (see above).

 ### Step 1: Installation
 > **Note:** This page is just a quickstart based on a specific example program.
 For more details on installing Truffle, refer to the *[Truffle documentation](https://www.trufflesuite.com/docs/truffle/getting-started/installation)*.